FrancisCrickInstitute/multi-dimensional-imaging-and-analysis/Live-Cell-Imaging-And-Tracking/Live-Cell-Imaging-and-Tracking.md

 For this module, you need to set up a conda environment to analyse tracking data in Jupyter notebooks.

 1. Make sure you first installed conda properly by following [these instructions](./../Pages/Installation-Instructions.md#installing-conda).
-2. Open Anaconda Prompt and type the following to create a new environment:
+2. Open Anaconda Prompt (use `terminal` on Macs) and type the following to create a new environment:
     ```
     conda create --name cell-tracking python=3.12
     ```